fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/README.md

-# Metabolomics Data Analysis Software - NEMeSIS
+# NEMeSIS: Metabolomics Data Analysis

-Repository for the metabolomics data analysis NEMeSIS software.
-It includes a graphical interface as well as an illustrative jupyter notebook.
+NEMeSIS includes a graphical interface as well as an illustrative jupyter notebook.

-**Documentation at https://fticr-sms.github.io/Metabolomics_DataAnalysis_NEMeSIS/.
-Please use the instructions for installation detailed in the homepage of the documentation.**
+[Documentation](https://fticr-sms.github.io/Metabolomics_DataAnalysis_NEMeSIS/), that inludes installation instructions is available in GitHub Pages.

 ## Repository by: